nfrechette/acl-ue4-plugin/Docs/decompression_performance.md

 All the performance metrics were extracted with a **Development** build.
 This might be a bit slower than the performance you might see under a **Shipping** configuration but not by much.

-Decompression performance is extracted using the UE4 CSV profiler.
+Decompression performance is extracted using the UE CSV profiler.
 Reproducing the above numbers with your own projects should be fairly straight forward if you follow these steps.

 ### Run your project and dump the stats